shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 )
 ```
 To display this data in the storefront, it is necessary to add a [`FacetResultInterface`](https://developers.shopware.com/developers-guide/shopware-5-search-bundle/#facetresult) to the `ProductSearchResult`.
-This can be realised by implementing the `Shopware\Bundle\SearchBundleES\ResultHydratorInterface` interface, which defines the class has to implement a `hydrate` function.
+This can be done by implementing the `Shopware\Bundle\SearchBundleES\ResultHydratorInterface` interface, which requires the class to implement a `hydrate` function.
 ```php

 public function hydrate(